michaelkuty/horizon-contrib/README.rst

 	class MyModelTable(ModelTable):

+	    class Meta:

 		    model_class = MyModelClass

 		    # or as string, but this makes some additional db queries
 		    model_class = "mymodelclass"

 and then `views.py`